ga-wdi-lessons/build-tools/readme.md

 <br>

 ```
+The * is looking for any file ending in `.js` in the specified directory.

-Linting all of of javascript files in our `js` directory
+Essentially, it's linting all of of javascript files in our `js` directory

 ```
 <br>